What makes the Cambridge Asian and Middle Eastern Studies course so special?

 Are there any A-level subjects that are particularly useful?

 Since Middle Eastern and Asian languages are not generally taught in schools, all the courses start from the beginner’s level.
-The courses do not demand any particular type of intellectual training.
 Motivation and willingness for hard work are essential: the courses are intensive, and the learning of complex languages and unfamiliar scripts requires concentrated application and regular attendance at lectures.

 Can I take a gap year?

 Yes; students can benefit in many ways from a gap year.
 Time spent in a country in Asia or the Middle East can be beneficial, and should give you a slight advantage in language learning during the first year at university.